ansu5555/pdf-viewer-reactjs/README.md

 -   Description: Indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies or authorization headers.
 The default is false

+**`externalInput`:**

+-   Type: _Boolean_

+-   Required: **false**

+-   Description: By default page number, scale and rotation angle can be set initially using the props but cannot be changed dynamically, to make these props dynamic pass this prop (after passing this prop navbar will become hidden)

 **`page`:**

 -   Type: _Number_

 -   Required: **false**

--   Description: The page that will be shown first on document load
+-   Description: The page that will be shown first on document load, also can be used to change the page number dynamically after passing `externalInput` prop

 **`scale`:**